Mobile Home Roofing in 2024: A Wholesome Guide

 Insulation

 Insulation in mobile home roofs is essential for energy efficiency and comfort.
 It is typically installed between the roof structure and the interior ceiling panels.
-Common types of insulation used include fiberglass batts, spray foam, rigid foam boards, or blown-in cellulose.
+Common types of insulation used include fibreglass batts, spray foam, rigid foam boards, or blown-in cellulose.

 Ventilation